Submissions

 REFERENCES

-All references cited in the text of the article (books, journal articles, newspaper articles, websites, conference papers, other materials related) should be written down in reference using American Psychological Association (APA) style and arranged from A to Z. The references should have been published in the last 10 (ten) years.
-The writer(s) is highly recommended to use Mendeley.
-All citations mentioned in the text, tables, or figures must be listed in the reference list.
+Papua Journal of Diplomacy and International Relations (PJDIR) uses the APA 7th edition (author, date) system of referencing – examples are given below (for more examples, see APA style guide).
+All references cited in the text of the article (books, journal articles, newspaper articles, websites, conference papers, and other materials related) should be arranged alphabetically from A to Z. The references should have been published in the last 10 (ten) years.
+PJDIR only accepts a maximum of 3 journal articles and 5 books published more than 10 years ago.
+The writer(s) is highly recommended to use Mendeley, EndNotes, or any related reference manager software.
+All citations mentioned in the text, tables or figures must be listed in the reference list.

 Journal article